Timeline of how Trump’s pledge to end the war in Ukraine hit reality

 More recently the president said in an interview with Newsmax that Moscow could be “dragging their feet” on a ceasefire deal.

-Trump has made it clear that Ukraine will have to acquiesce with his hardline approach if it wants to continue to receive military support from the country.
+Trump has made it clear that Ukraine will have to acquiesce to his hardline approach if it wants to continue to receive military support from the country.

-And while Russia has said it agrees in principle to the US ceasefire proposals, it has consistently came up with “buts” and “only ifs” that undermine any deals.
+And while Russia has said it agrees in principle to the US ceasefire proposals, it has consistently come up with “buts” and “only ifs” that undermine any deals.

 Here’s how the ceasefire negotiations have played out so far: